-The next important criterion while raising capital from investors is the exact way the investors get a return on their investment.
+The next important criterion of financial ratio analysis is how the investors get a return on their investment.
 The two most common options are dividends and capital appreciation.
 Some businesses focus on supplying a steady low-risk flow of dividends.
 Alternatively, in a venture model, all earnings are reinvested in growing the business with the goal of increasing the price of shares as much as possible.
 There is also a hybrid model, implying that the business has an asset that generates income (say, land or real estate).
 This asset grows in value itself and generates revenue that can be distributed as dividends to investors.
 Different investors prefer different income models, which you should be aware of when approaching them.

 Popular multiplicators: P/E (Price to Earning) and P/S (Price to Sales)

 When it comes to what multiplicators are justified, there is no correct answer.
-Each company is different in its structure and the ways of communicating with its clients.
+Each company is different in its structure and communication with its clients.
 Therefore, the most leveraging multiplicator is determined individually for each business.
 There are at least three factors that define what multiplicators the market will accept.

 The second factor is liquidity, which means the ease of selling securities.
 Publicly listed companies at large exchanges possess multiples between 20 and 50, even if they don't grow as fast as hot startups.
 Meanwhile, selling stock in private companies is quite challenging, so multiples are correspondingly lower.

 Conditions you offer to investors also influence the multiple.
 How much power the investors will have over your company and how many guarantees you give them is a third significant factor.
 For example, if business consents to provide a high liquidation preference — a guarantee that they will receive at least 2x or 3x return on investment in your company — they can agree to a higher valuation because now, the risk of not getting returns caused by high valuation is reduced.